David Damari Bio

 David A. Damari, OD, FCOD, FAAO

 Dr. David A. Damari is the Dean at Ferris State University Michigan College of Optometry.
 Prior to his appointment as dean, he was a professor at Southern College of Optometry (SCO) and the Chair of the Department of Assessment, responsible for institutional review, measures of academic outcomes, and regional and professional accreditation.
 He is a Fellow and past president of the College of Optometrists in Vision Development and a Fellow of the American Academy of Optometry.
-He is the president-elect of the board of ASCO.
+He is the president of the board of ASCO.

 Dr. Damari is one of only three individuals to ever complete the Fellow-in-Residence program at the National Board of Examiners in Optometry.
 He has served on several committees on the NBEO, including the Part I Re-engineering Committee, the Examination Restructuring Committee (2002-3) that developed the current format of the entire examination, the Psychology/Perceptual Conditions sub-committee, the Patient Assessment & Management (PAM) Authoring Committee, the Part II Exam Council, and the Applied Basic Science (Part I) Authoring Committee.
 He has taught courses in optometric theory and procedures, vision therapy, pediatric optometry, neurological eye disease, and strabismus and amblyopia at SCO and still lectures on the topics of assessment of student classroom performance, neurologic disease, vision therapy, visual disabilities, and the profession of optometry at MCO, nationally, and internationally.